 Research and Resources for Family Caregivers

 Family caregivers take on so much – from cooking and cleaning to managing medications, looking after finances, and providing transportation to doctor appointments.
-Doing it all for someone you love can be beautiful and fulfilling, but it can also cause fatigue and feelings of guilt.
+Doing it all for someone you love can be beautiful and fulfilling, and also draining and guilt-inducing.

-As America’s population ages and the number of those with severe health issues increases, more family caregivers find themselves in similar situations.
-To ensure proper care for aging seniors, new research shows why family caregivers also need to take proper care of themselves.
+As America’s population ages and the number of those with severe health issues increases, more family caregivers will find themselves in similar situations.
+But to ensure proper care for aging seniors, new research finds that family caregivers also need to take proper care of themselves.

 The average number of hours per week a spouse/partner spends caring for their loved one.